GhufranSharief/project2/README.md

-In this project i have revised my css flexbox and grid knowledge. and it took a very long for me to revise those topics but finally i cleared it. and also this webpage is also responsive to the size of screens
+In this project, I revised my CSS Flexbox and Grid knowledge.
+It took a long time, but I finally mastered these topics.
+Additionally, this webpage is responsive to different screen sizes.